BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 				<img class="henry" src="../img/story-03.png"></img>
 				<hr/>
 				<h4 style="text-align:center;">3</h4>
 				<p style="text-align: left;">On the scheduled day, Henry went to the BEST office with his mom and brother.
 He was greeted by an ES.
-They introduced themselves and the ES talked to Henry about his employment goal, his dream job, what he would like to do, and why is working important to him.
-Next the ES introduced the service, how the process would role out, and how the meetings would be structured.
+They introduced themselves and the ES talked to Henry about his employment goal, his dream job, what he would like to do, and why working is important to him. <br><br>

+				Next, the ES introduced the service, how the process would role out, and how the meetings would be structured.
 The ES gave them relevant documents and answered any questions and concerns they had.
 The ES encouraged them to review the information and  <strong>get back to BEST within a week.</strong></p>
 </div>

 <div class="col-md-3">
 			<img class="henry" src="../img/story-04.png"></img>
 			<hr/>
 			<h4 style="text-align:center;">4</h4>
-			<p style="text-align: left;">After 3 days Henry’s mom called the BEST office and informed them that they were interested and would like to begin with the service.
+			<p style="text-align: left;">After 3 days Henry’s mom called the BEST office and informed them that they were interested and would like to begin using the service.
 The ES scheduled an <strong>intake meeting</strong> with Henry.</p>
 		</div>
 	</div>